onaio/Reveal-Thailand/.github/ISSUE_TEMPLATE/training-issue.md

 ---
-name: 'Issue: Reveal Thailand Support Request'
+name: Training Issue
-about: Use this issue to submit a corrective and adaptive maintenance request.
+about: Use this to submit issues or bugs that are meant to be a learning opportunity for Biophics
-title: "[Support Request]:"
+title: "[Training Issue]"
-labels: Awaiting Authorization, CHAI Action, Corrective & Adaptive Maintenance Request
+labels: Biophics Action, Capacity Building
-assignees: AngelaKabari
+assignees: pongthepm

 ---